 - Flexible seating and cargo options

-- Available class-exclusive HondaVac system
+- HondaVac cleaning system is available

 The ultimate measure of a minivan is how family friendly it is and the Odyssey performs well in this regard.
 Spread throughout the cabin are no less than fifteen cup holders and a plastic ring for a trash bag flips up from behind the center console to help keep the car clean.
-If it does get dirty, the class-exclusive HondaVac is there to clean things up.
+If it does get dirty, the HondaVac is there to clean things up.
 HondaVac has enough hose to reach all corners of the car and stashes in a cubby in the rear cargo area; it is only available on Special Edition and Touring Elite models.

 Seating is flexible as well with a three-piece second row in which each of the parts can move independently.
 The center seat can slide six-inches forward so parents can easily reach a child in a car seat, while the side seats move forward/back and can even slide out laterally for more shoulder room.
 The three-seat third-row is split 60/40 and can fold completely into the floor to create a flat cargo area.
 There is 38.4 cubic feet of cargo room behind the third row, which expands to 148.5 cubic feet with the third row stowed and the second row removed.